juanvidev1/devkit-cli/README-podman.md

-Podman quick start (development)
+## Podman quick start (development)

-This repository includes `podman-compose.yml` which defines two services:
+This repository includes a `podman-compose.yml` file which defines two services:

-- `backend` — runs a Python image, installs requirements and launches uvicorn on port 8000
+- `backend` — runs a Python image, installs requirements, and launches uvicorn on port 8000
-- `frontend` — runs Node, installs dependencies and launches Vite dev server on port 5173
+- `frontend` — runs Node, installs dependencies, and launches the Vite dev server on port 5173

 Usage (from project root):